Top 6 Internal Linking Best Practices for SEO in 2024

 The most common reason for internal linking is to maximize link equity transfer from one internal page to another.

-Similar to backlinks, high-authority pages transmit link juice or PageRank to linked pages.
+Similar to backlinks, internal links transmit link juice or PageRank from linking pages to the linked pages.

 Illustration of how PageRank is transferred via links